NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/common.rst

 Submitting jobs with job dependencies
 -------------------------------------

-SLURM supports the ability to submit a job with dependencies with other jobs.
+Slurm supports the ability to submit a job with dependencies with other jobs.
 A simple example is where job Y cannot execute until job X completes.
 The use of the -d options (``--dependency=<options>`` is the way to specify the job dependency.